-8. After the calculations of the time-frequency decomposition is finished, the temporal-spectral evolution for all sources of the montage are displayed.
+8. After the calculations of the time-frequency decomposition is finished, the temporalspectral evolution for all sources of the montage is displayed.
 The main activity in the first frontal and in the first and second auditory components are most prominent.